fabiorbap/cat-fact/README.md

 I used the [MVVM architecture](https://developer.android.com/jetpack/guide), for separation of concerns between layers (decreasing code coupling), code reusability and better readability, and also due to the ViewModel from Android Architecture Components being lifecycle aware, which is important to prevent crashes and leaks.
-I also used LiveData to make the code more reactive and also more lifecycle aware.
+I also used LiveData to make the code reactive and also lifecycle aware.

 ## Libraries